SaraLerma/The-Pragmatic-Programmer/README.md

 ## 13. Prototypes and Post-it Notes

 Prototype is for analyzing and exposing risk, to identify potential problem spots early in the development process.
-To test specific aspects of the system being considered. **Prototype to learn** - prototyping is a learning experience.
+To test specific aspects of the system being considered. <span style="color:lightgreen;">**Prototype to learn**</span> - prototyping is a learning experience.
 Its value lies not in the code you produce, but in the lessons you learn.

 - For prototype dynamic things such as workflow and application logic you can use post-it notes.
 - For a prototype user interface you can draw on a whiteboard or use a tool that lets you focus on the appearance and interactions without worrying about code or markup.